jlouie10/unit-4-game/README.md

 Other features
 * Screen is cleared at each stage of the game
 * Damage dealt and taken will appear in the character model instead of a message
+* Experience is used to increase attack power after each attack instead of adding base attack power to allow for unique character profiles
+* Reach the credits and receive a message about the Avengers seen in every Marvel movie

 # Screenshots